MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-qlik.md

 ms.reviewer: ashishj
 ---
 # Microsoft Entra application proxy and Qlik Sense
-Microsoft Entra application proxy and Qlik Sense have partnered together to ensure you are easily able to use Application Proxy to provide remote access for your Qlik Sense deployment.
+Microsoft Entra application proxy and Qlik Sense have partnered together to ensure you're easily able to use Application Proxy to provide remote access for your Qlik Sense deployment.

 ## Prerequisites
 The remainder of this scenario assumes you completed the following: